sfiligoi/unifrac-binaries/README.md

 ```

 For AMD-GPU-enabled code, you will need the [AOMP clang](https://github.com/ROCm/aomp) compiler, and is only supported on Linux.
+The AMD GPU compilation requires the setting of the `AMD_CXX` environment variable.

 This helper script will download it, install it and setup the necessary environment:
 ```
 scripts/install_amd_clang.sh